CyberZenithX/Gemni-AI-Fact-checker/README.md

 # Fake News Detector AI — Streamlit + Gemini

 This is a **Streamlit web application** utilizing **Google's Gemini API** to perform **fact-checking on news stories, social media posts, and assertions**.
-It separates factual claims from a document, verifies them with Gemini, and receives back a structured judgment with confidence values, justification, and (where applicable) evidence citations.
+It separates factual claims from a document, verifies them with Gemini, and receives back a structured judgment with confidence values, justification, and evidence citations.

 The goal is to provide a **local, rapid prototype** of an AI-driven fake news classifier with a simple, user-friendly UI.